 - Where the vehicle has been registered

-- Whether it was ever a rental or commercial vehicle
+- Whether the vehicle was ever a rental or commercial vehicle

 - How often the vehicle was driven